App Development Costs: How Much Does it Cost to Make an App?

 Your $10,000 app could easily turn into something that costs $50,000 if you start adding app features like push notifications, geolocation, or app design elements that change its category.

-In order to fully grasp the cost of development between different apps, you’ve got to understand the development process.
+In order to fully grasp the development between different apps, you’ve got to understand the development process.
 This comes before you start thinking about your app budget, target audience, app maintenance, Android app vs. iOS app, app stores, and more.

 Ask yourself this, can you write code?
 If not, expect your app development cost estimate to increase right away.
-You’re going to need help.
-You’ll have to hire a developer or potentially several developers, depending on the complexity of what you’re building.
+You’re going to need help to build an app.
+You’ll have to hire a developer or potentially several app developers, depending on the complexity of what you’re building.

 This is going to cost you money and add to the total development cost.
 Obviously, the more developers you bring on board, the more you’re going to have to pay.

-So, how much does it cost to hire a developer?
+So, how much does it cost to hire a mobile app developer?
 Again, it depends.
-One of the factors that goes into this cost has to do with the location of your developer.
+One of the factors that goes into this cost has to do with the location of your mobile app developer.

 So if you want to build an app in the $1,000 range, your best bet is to outsource development to India.